avila-a/Capstone-Project-ASDS/Easter situation - Meeting with Raúl 052020.md

 ## Rationalization of transmission mechanisms:

-:spiral_notepad: Read more on the mediation literature: (see "Indentify more, observe less" paper)*
+:spiral_notepad: Read more on the mediation literature: (see "Identify more, observe less" paper)*

 ### How do I shine light on this network of effects?